sdrsdr/owmc2sqlite/README.md

 Searching for cities near given point is somewhat complicated near the anti meridian (+ or - 180 longitude) to ease the pain cities within 100km to AM will be wrapped around and duplicated: if the city has lon 179.9 will be duplicated with lon -180.1 which is mathematically the same but can be selected with `-179.5<lon<-180.5` if searching around point with negative lon.
 This can be switched off buy editing the Makefile and recompiling the tool

+### Dedup cities at same coordinates

+Data in some regions contain cities with different ids but with often the same name.
+To remove duplicates this tool, in its default config will ignore original id and assign new ones that relate to lat/lon (see sqlite_be.cpp func latlon2id) and then this id collide in DB `altname` column is appended.
+This can be switched off buy editing the Makefile and recompiling the tool

 ### Licenses

 This code is under MIT License as is the portion of RapidJSON used here.
 SQLite is in public domain so you're free to use this tool anyway you like